thindil/steamsky/bin/doc/MODDING.md

 - File must end with `[]`.

 ### Recipe data structure
 - Each recipe start from `[` symbol.
-Numbers between `[` and `]` are just for easier counting recipes indexes.
-You can write any text between symbols.
+Any value between `[` and `]` is a recipe index (it can be number or text) and must be unique.
+This value is used at this moment only for set starting recipes.
 - Material: Item type of materials need for recipe.
 Each material must be separated with `, ` (comma and space)
 - Amount: Amount of crafting materials needed for recipe.
 If you set more than